Ph.D. in Theatre

 B. Limits on Hours of Registration:

-1. Students not on assistantship or fellowship have no minimum registration hours except as noted below.
+1. Students not on assistantship have no minimum registration hours except as noted below.

 2. No student may register for more than 18 hours of credit without permission from the Dean of the Graduate College.
 Permission will not be granted to students on probation.
 An excess credit fee is charged beyond 18 hours.
 The student is responsible for this fee.